alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 ### Clipping `path`s

 The last technique we'll cover involves animating the bounds of a `<clip-path>`.
-A clip path restricts the region to which paint can be applied---anything that lies outside of the region bounded by the clip path will not be drawn.
+A clip path restricts the region to which paint can be applied to the canvas---anything that lies outside of the region bounded by a clip path will not be drawn.
 By animating the bounds of these regions, we can create some cool effects, as we'll see below.

 | Property name      | Element type  | Value type |
 |--------------------|---------------|------------|
 | `android:pathData` | `<clip-path>` | `string`   |

-Similar to above, a clip path's region can be morphed by animating the differences in drawing commands specified by the `android:pathData` attribute.
-You'll get a better idea of how these animations work by enabling the 'show clip paths' checkbox below.
-In each example, the red overlay mask represents the bounds of the currently active `<clip-path>`, dictating the portions of a sibling `<path>` that is allowed to be drawn.
+Similar to above, a clip path's region can be animated by morphing the differences in drawing commands specified by the `android:pathData` attribute.
+Take a look at the examples in **Figure 9** below to get a better idea of how these animations work.
+Enabling the 'show clip paths' checkbox will show the bounds of the currently active `<clip-path>` as a red overlay mask, dictating which portions of its sibling `<path>`s are allowed to be drawn.
 This technique makes clip paths great for animating "fill-in effects", as seen in the hourglass and heart-break animations below.

 {% include posts/2016/11/29/includes9_clipping_paths_animated_svgs.html %}